open-resources/dash_curriculum/README.md

   - What is Plotly and Dash?
 - Acknowledgements

+## Chapter 0: Prerequisites

+- checklist of things they need
+- install stack

 ## Part I: Introduction to Dashboards in Dash

 - Summary and overview of this part